LoopKit/loopdocs/docs/faqs/branch-faqs.md

 # Loop Development

 The next version of Loop is developed under a separate branch, independent of the released Loop version.
-Typically, the dev branch is used by the developers to push out changes for experienced users to test.
-It is not for new loopers.
+The dev branch is used by the developers to push out changes for users to test.
 You should only test a development branch if you are willing to be an active participation with the developers to provide feedback and build frequently to obtain the latest feature or bug-fix that is being tested.
-If you are an experienced looper and willing to help out - this is the way the next release of Loop is improved.
+If you are willing to help out - this is the way the next release of Loop is improved.

 Because the Omnipod DASH is actively being testing in the dev branch, there is probably a lot more interest in being a "tester" now than if it was just a minor tweak.
 In addition to the DASH work, however, Loop itself has undergone a major architecture upgrade.
 There is a formal onboarding process, more safety features and a different menu layout.
 Updated interface documentation is a work-in-progress located under the [Loop 3](../loop-3/loop-3-overview.md) tab of LoopDocs.